How defibrillators work explained simply

 As you know, the capacitor discharge waveform is “exponential”.
 So, combining monophasic and exponential, this kind of waveform is called a “monophasic exponential” waveform.

-In the past (before around 15-20 years ago), defibrillators were designed to produce monophasic exponential waveforms.
-However, it has been found that a different type of waveform is more effective at successfully defibrillating hearts.
+In the past (before around 25 years ago), defibrillators were designed to produce monophasic exponential waveforms as has been explained so far.
+However, since then, it has been found that a different type of waveform is more effective at successfully defibrillating hearts.
 The newer waveforms are called “biphasic waveforms”, which essentially means that during defibrillation, the current first goes in the forward direction and then changes direction and goes in the reverse direction.
-Shown below is an example of a biphasic waveform.
-I will explain to you later about how biphasic waveforms are delivered.
+An example of a biphasic waveform is shown below.
+I will explain to you soon about how biphasic waveforms are delivered.

 I do need to give a warning to the many anaesthetists (medical personnel who put patients to sleep for surgical operations) visiting this website.
-Unfortunately, there may be some anesthesia textbooks and other learning resources which explain the monophasic defibrillator instead of the newer biphasic defibrillators.
+Unfortunately, there may be some anaesthesia textbooks and other learning resources which only explain the old monophasic defibrillators instead of the newer biphasic defibrillators.
 If you come across such, please contact the author and gently suggest that it be updated.
 Similarly, some examination bodies may have not updated their “question bank” to include biphasic defibrillators.
-If you are able to, please try and check with them.
+If you can, please try and check with them.

 Biphasic defibrillator

-To simplify things and to make room for clearer diagrams, at times I will not show you the charging part of the circuit.
+To simplify things and to make room for clearer diagrams, at times I will not show you the charging part of the circuit at all.
 If space is very tight, I may even omit showing the capacitor.
 So even when not shown, please always assume that there is a correctly charged capacitor.
+Also note that unlike the monophasic defibrillator, which had two switches, the biphasic defibrillator has 4 switches, which I have numbered.
+When describing how these switches function, I will refer to these numbers.

 The biphasic defibrillator starts by sending current through the heart in the “forward” direction.
-This is done in a similar way to how the monophasic defibrillator delivers current to the heart. i.e. switches 1 and 4 are put “on”.
-However there is crucial difference.
-In the case of the biphasic defibrillator, these two switches are switched “off” before the capacitor has finished discharging.
-When these switches are switched “off”, the current flow to the heart stops and the oscilloscope tracing returns to the baseline (zero).
+This is done in a similar way to how the monophasic defibrillator delivers current to the heart. i.e. switches 1 and 4 are put “ON”.
+However, there is a crucial difference.
+In the case of the biphasic defibrillator, these two switches are switched “OFF” before the capacitor has finished discharging.
+When these switches are switched “OFF”, the current flow to the heart stops and the oscilloscope tracing returns to the baseline (zero).
 However, the capacitor still has some charge left in it, as was prevented from emptying completely.

 “Reverse current”

-Let us now turn our attention to the “reverse current.
-As you saw before, to give the heart the “reverse current”, switches 2 and 3 are switched “on”.
+Let us now return our attention to the “reverse current”.
+As you saw before, to give the heart the “reverse current”, switches 2 and 3 are switched “ON”.
 The reverse current makes the oscilloscope graph go below the baseline (red arrow).

 “Truncation”